 Leica M10 vs Panasonic GX85

 The Leica M10 (Typ 3656) and the Panasonic Lumix DMC-GX85 (labelled Panasonic GX80 in some countries) are two digital cameras that were revealed to the public, respectively, in January 2017 and April 2016.
-The M10 is a rangefinder-style mirrorless, while the GX85 is a mirrorless interchangeable lens camera.
+The M10 is a rangefinder-focusing mirrorless, while the GX85 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (M10) and a Four Thirds (GX85) sensor.
 The Leica has a resolution of 23.8 megapixels, whereas the Panasonic provides 15.8 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.